FAQs

 Q: Don't food banks only provide high-sodium canned/boxed foods?

 A: KLF makes a concerted effort to provide fresh food to clients on a daily basis either through donations from farmers and grocery stores or by purchasing it at wholesale prices.
 We also stress the importance of low sugar/sodium food donations.
-Our top distributed food items in our 2023-2024 fiscal year were proteins and fresh produce!
+Our top distributed food items in 2024 were proteins and fresh produce!

 Q: What is the difference between KLF and the South Michigan Food Bank?